Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 #### Available Workflows for IFFT-2D IP

-The IFFT-2D IP can be used through two different approaches:
+You can use the IFFT-2D IP through two different approaches:

 1) **Vitis Subsystem (VSS) - Recommended**: The IP automatically handles leaf block connectivity and produces a `.vss` file.
 This is the recommended workflow for most users.
-See the [Vitis Libraries IFFT-2D VSS example](https://github.com/Xilinx/Vitis_Libraries/tree/main/dsp/L2/examples/vss_fft_ifft_1d) for reference.
+Refer to [Vitis Libraries IFFT-2D VSS example](https://github.com/Xilinx/Vitis_Libraries/tree/main/dsp/L2/examples/vss_fft_ifft_1d) for reference.

 2) **Manual Leaf Block Instantiation**: You manually instantiate and connect the individual leaf blocks that make up the IFFT-2D IP.
 This tutorial demonstrates this workflow, which provides greater control over design placement and avoids reserving full columns for the FFT implementation.

-**Note**: To understand which leaf blocks are required and how they should be connected, you can first use approach 1 to instantiate the IP as a VSS, examine the generated leaf blocks and their connectivity, and then manually instantiate and connect these blocks in your custom configuration.
+**Note**: To understand the required leaf blocks and how they must connect, first use approach 1 to instantiate the IP as a VSS.
+Then, examine the generated leaf blocks and their connectivity.
+After that, manually instantiate and connect these blocks in your custom configuration.

 #### IFFT-2D Library Characterization